Skip to content

 The URL endpoints can be anything you want.
 However, they must match the callback URI and port in your application when you configure the Scheduler Editor Component.

-To use the Scheduler UI Components, you need to include the Scheduler Editor and Scheduling scripts in your app.
-The files that you need to update vary depending on whether you’re building with HTML/Vanilla JS or React.
+Include the Scheduler Editor and Scheduling components in your app.
+The files you need to update depend on your framework:

 HTML/Vanilla JSScheduler Editorscheduler-editor.html